sharjeelaziz/binary-clock/README.md

 Weather
 -------
 You need an API key to use it (http://developer.forecast.io).
 The key is free for 1000 calls per day.
+To use the key rename config.json.sample to config.json and update the api_key and location with your values.

 References
 ----------